 That chocolate-brown, doe-eyed gaze, the plump pink lips, the smooth creamy skin...
 She looked so much like Amanda, but her face was slightly different; swirly black markings littered the space around her eyes and nose, stopping just above her rosy cheeks.
 Not to mention that this girl was so much older than the shy brunette he'd met all those years ago.
 He had no idea how much time had passed between the Benson family moving into Dark Falls and the present so he had no idea if this truly was Amanda or if he'd just run into Amanda Benson's older doppelganger.

 As soon as he had gotten to his feet and the woman had offered a hand to help him up, the first thought that crossed his mind was that Amanda was here, with him, somehow coexisting in the same dimension as he was.
 Her hand was warm and he could sense a familiarity about her that mirrored Amanda's aura.
 Realistically, however, there was no way a human girl like her would be here in this club; he was sure Amanda and her family were—if they weren't dead, that is—living average, ordinary lives free of any and all monsters.
 Besides, even if the Bensons still had some involvement with monster-kind, there was no possible way they'd know about Horrorland.
-That woman wasn't Amanda; she had to be a doppelganger or something.
+Yes...
+There was no way that woman was Amanda.

 Satisfied with his own reasoning, Ray waded through the crowd towards where Karen and the rest of the zombies were hanging out.
 He'd heard that the singer would be performing tonight but apparently she was running late.
 He had no idea what she looked like or when she was going to arrive; all he could think about was that beautiful woman he'd bumped into.